-The most intimidating factor for many designers of sheet metal products is the engineering.
+The engineering in the sheet metal process can be a intimidating factor for many designers of sheet metal products.
 Often, you can visualize the desired outcome, but without an engineering degree, it can be frustrating trying to describe your vision to an engineer.

 Don’t worry; we’re not going to fry your noodle with all the specifics in this article.

 But if you want your product to be developed correctly, you need to know enough about it to be able talk to those engineers and ask the right questions.

 What is the Sheet Metal Process?

 For any development project, engineers need to know three things first: 1) The functions (and limits of) the part, 2) Where it will be used, and 3) Its general form.

 The industrial designers use this knowledge to form an abstract concept.
 With manufacturing limitations in mind, they work it into a sketch.

 “What limitations?”, you ask (okay, I’m pretending you did)?

 The engineers must be able to: 1) Start from a flat sheet 2) Cut the shape with real, three-dimensional tools and 3) Form the shape with those tools.

 Sounds simple enough.
 But simple isn’t always easy.